Christian Democracy (Italy): Dissolution and aftermath

-The DC suffered heavy defeats in the 1993 provincial and municipal elections and the subsequent split of the Mario Segni's Pact, and contemporary polling suggested heavy losses in the upcoming 1994 general election.
+In 1992, Mario Segni led a breakaway faction called Populars for Reform (PR).
+The DC suffered heavy defeats in the 1993 provincial and municipal elections.
+Subsequently, Segni's PR would be reformed as the Segni Pact, and contemporary polling suggested heavy losses for the DC in the upcoming 1994 general election.
 In hopes of changing the party's image, the DC's last secretary, Mino Martinazzoli decided to change the name of the party into the Italian People's Party (PPI).

 Pier Ferdinando Casini, representing the right-wing faction of the party (previously led by Forlani) decided to launch a new party called Christian Democratic Centre and form an alliance with Silvio Berlusconi's new party, Forza Italia (FI).
-The left-wing factions stayed within the new PPI (albeit a minority which had formed the Social Christians in 1993 and would join forces with the post-communist Democratic Party of the Left), while some right-wingers joined the National Alliance.
-In 1995 the centre-right United Christian Democrats, which were led by Rocco Buttiglione split off from the PPI and also entered in alliance with FI.
+The left-wing factions stayed within the new PPI, though a minority would form the Social Christians in 1993 and would join forces with the post-communist Democratic Party of the Left (DPS).
+Some right-wingers, feeling Casini was still too moderate, joined the National Alliance.

+In 1995, the centre-right United Christian Democrats, which were led by Rocco Buttiglione, split off from the PPI and also entered in alliance with FI.
 In the following years, most Christian Democrats joined FI, which became the party with the most ex-DC members in absolute terms.
 In December 1999, Forza Italia gained full membership in the European People's Party.

+The PPI would continue in a rump fashion, usually finding itself in left of centre political coalitions.
+In 1996, under Franco Marini, the PPI would ally with the DPS and several smaller centre-left parties to form The Olive Tree.
+The alliance, whose primary components were two legal successors to the two major political forces of pre-1990s Italy, won the election.
+Romano Prodi, an independent former PPI member, led the list and became prime minister.

+Faced with flagging poll numbers, the PPI formed Democracy is Freedom – The Daisy (DL) after allying three other smaller, social liberal parties to contest the 2001 election.
+DL would be formed as an official political party in 2002, succeeding the PPI and its three allies.
+In 2007, DL would merge with the Democrats of the Left, the successor of the DPS, to form the Democratic Party, which is today the largest centre-left political party in Italy.